jrepan/pasgen/README.md

 -----------
 Generated password is also saved to clipboard.

-If the page name is prefixed with lenNN_, then the length of resulting password is NN instead of default 30 characters.
+If the page name is prefixed with lenNN or pinNN, then the length of resulting password is NN instead of default 30 characters.
+If the page name is prefixed with pin, then the resulting password will only contain numbers.

 Command-line equivalent
 -----------------------